TalHassner/home/_pages/about.md

 I am an Applied Research Lead at Facebook AI.
 Before that, I was a Principal Scientist at Amazon AWS.
 I am also affiliated with The Open University of Israel, Department of Mathematics and Computer Science where I was an associate professor until 2018.
 From 2015 to 2018, I was a senior computer scientist at the Information Sciences Institute (ISI) and a Visiting Associate Professor at the Institute for Robotics and Intelligent Systems, Viterbi School of Engineering, both at USC, CA, USA, working on the IARPA Janus face recognition project.

-My work is mostly related to <b>Computer Vision, Machine Learning, Statistical Pattern Recognition,</b> and to a lesser extent, also <b>Computer Graphics</b>.
-Much of my work relates to digital face processing, including face recognition, facial attribute prediction, face alignment, and 3D reconstruction of face shapes.
-I also worked on problems related to text image processing (OCR), human action recognition in videos, dense correspondence estimation, feature representation and matching, and more.
+My work is mostly related to <b>Computer Vision</b> and <b>Machine Learning</b>.
+Much of my work relates to digital face processing, including <b>face recognition</b>, facial attribute prediction, face alignment, and 3D reconstruction of face shapes.
+I also worked on problems related to <b>text image processing (OCR), human action recognition in videos, dense correspondence estimation, feature representation and matching</b>, and more.

 I am currently an Associate editor for IEEE [Transactions on Pattern Analysis and Machine Intelligence](https://www.computer.org/web/tpami) (IEEE-TPAMI) and IEEE [Transactions on Biometrics, Behavior, and Identity Science](http://tbiom.ieee-biometrics.org/index.html) (T-BIOM).
 I was also an Associate editor for Springer [The Visual Computer Journal](https://link.springer.com/journal/371) (TVCJ),